leandrohdez/rentcar-demo-ios-design/README.md

 ![Rent a Car demo](rent-car-demo.gif)

-#### Disclaimer
-This implementation is just for educational purposes and for my own programming practice.
+> **Disclaimer:_** This implementation is just for educational purposes and for my own programming practice.

 ## SOLID Principles
 The development of the project was carried out based on the principles of single responsibility of high cohesion and low coupling, collected as SOLID principles of software engineering.